abhishekumar-tyagi/node/doc/api/errors.md

 <a id="CERT_CHAIN_TOO_LONG"></a>
 #### `CERT_CHAIN_TOO_LONG`

-The certificate chain length is greater than the supplied maximum depth.
+The certificate chain length is greater than the maximum depth.

 <a id="UNABLE_TO_GET_CRL"></a>
 #### `UNABLE_TO_GET_CRL`